mxagar/course_recommender_streamlit/README.md

 streamlit run recommender_app.py
 ```

-Also, note that **the notebooks can be opened in Google Colab** by clicking on the icon provided in each of them.
+Also, as mentioned, note that **the notebooks can be opened in Google Colab** by clicking on the icon provided in each of them.

 ## The Dataset